Báez homers twice, Cubs stay hot with 8-5 win over Reds

-CINCINNATI (AP) — Javier Báez homered twice, doubled and scored on a deft dive to the plate, Alec Mills went six solid innings, and the Chicago Cubs extended their strong opening surge, beating the Cincinnati Reds 8-5 on Tuesday night.
+CINCINNATI (AP)Two homers, a deft dive to score another run, and a couple smooth-as-ever defensive plays.
+Vintage Javier Baez, in time to keep the Cubs’ surge going.

+The sensational shortstop led the way offensively Tuesday night and Alec Mills went six solid innings for an 8-5 victory over the Cincinnati Reds that fit Chicago’s early pattern.

 Chicago has won four of its first five games, scoring first in each one.
-Jason Kipnis’ triple — Shogo Akiyama lost it in the sun — got the Cubs going again.
+Jason Kipnis’ triple – Shogo Akiyama lost it in the sun – sparked the offense.
+Baez took it from there, emerging from a slow start that included only a pair of singles in the first four games.

+”When Javy plays well, it’s infectious for the team,” manager David Ross said. ”Javy makes so many things happen.”

 Mills (1-0) added to Chicago’s stretch of impressive starts.
 Mills, who made four spot starts last season, held the Reds to two hits in six innings.
 Chicago’s starters have a 1.80 ERA and a .131 opponent batting average this season.